mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 1. To look up a cached value we traverse all the characters of the segment once to find its end;
-2. We extract the substring, which requires allocation and potentially copying depending on how strings are implemented in a concrete JS VM;
+2. We extract the substring, which requires allocation and potentially copying depending on how strings are implemented in a JS VM;
 3. We use this string as a key in a dictionary, which:
     1. first requires VM to compute hash for this string (traversing it again and performing various bitwise operations on individual characters),